Raynos/forwardjs2014-talk/content.md

 source of ownership for DOM mutation, since the virtual DOM tree itself is also an immutable data structure there is no mutable shared state here.

+## Slide 8

+I read the wikipedia definition of MVC and this is what wikipedia thinks MVC is.

+The biggest difference is this Controller<->View coupling that you will find in MVC apps.

+The other difference is that all these references are mutable. i.e. the View can mutate the Model.

+## Slide 9

+So clearly wikipedia is wrong about what MVC is.

+This is a diagram